 See the Signs

-As I began writing this blog this morning my husband called out that there was a fox in the driveway.
-I looked to see the sweet gentle eyes of not a fox, but rather a baby deer.
+As I began writing this blog this morning, I looked out the window to see the sweet gentle eyes of a baby deer.
 If you read (or heard) my Commencement Speech you know that deer have had a special significance in my story of awakening.
 It was particularly fitting to see one’s presence today.
 The sweet little animal made me smile as it reminded me again that the synchronicities or signs are everywhere reminding us of life’s beauty and interconnectedness if we just take the time to look for them.
 You have the power to see – it begins with you.